-Drug information provided by: Micromedex
+Drug information provided by: IBM Micromedex

 It is very important that your doctor check your progress while you are using this medicine.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to use it.

-Do not use any other form of ketorolac (such as injection or tablets) or other NSAIDs unless your doctor says it is okay.
-Some examples of NSAIDs are aspirin, diclofenac, ibuprofen, naproxen, Advil®, Aleve®, Celebrex®, Ecotrin®, Motrin®, or Voltaren®.
+Do not use any other form of ketorolac (eg, injection or tablets) or other NSAIDs, unless your doctor says it is okay.
+Some examples of NSAIDs are aspirin, diclofenac, ibuprofen, or naproxen (Advil®, Aleve®, Celebrex®, Ecotrin®, Motrin®, or Voltaren®).
 Also, you should not use this medicine together with pentoxifylline (Trental®) or probenecid (Benemid®).

-Ketorolac may cause bleeding in your stomach or intestines.
+Ketorolac may cause bleeding in your stomach or bowels.
 This problem can happen without warning signs.
-This is more likely if you have had a stomach ulcer in the past, if you smoke or drink alcohol regularly, if you are over 60 years of age, are in poor health, or are using certain other medicines (such as steroids or a blood thinner).
-Stop using this medicine and call your doctor right away if you have bloody or black, tarry stools; severe stomach pain or heartburn; or vomiting of blood or material that looks like coffee grounds.
+This is more likely if you have had a stomach ulcer in the past, you smoke or drink alcohol regularly, are over 60 years of age, are in poor health, or are using certain other medicines (such as steroids or a blood thinner).
+Call your doctor right away if you have bloody or black, tarry stools, severe stomach pain or heartburn, or vomiting of blood or material that looks like coffee grounds.

-Check with your doctor right away if you have pain or tenderness in the upper stomach; pale stools; dark urine; loss of appetite; nausea; unusual tiredness or weakness; or yellow eyes or skin.
+Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, unusual tiredness or weakness, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.